 Perhaps one of the most important things to consider is whether the CRM you’re using (or are thinking about using) is compatible and a good fit for a WhatsApp integration.

-The good news is, WhatsApp can be integrated with most of the leading CRMs on the market.
+The good news is that WhatsApp can be integrated with most of the leading CRMs on the market.
 These include but are not limited to:

-Though CRMs vary from one to another, the benefits of integrating WhatsApp with them are largely similar.
+Though CRMs vary from one to another, the benefits of integrating WhatsApp with them are similar.

 5. Accessing WhatsApp Business API

-Aside from having an account with the CRM of your choice, another prerequisite to integrating it with WhatsApp is—you guessed it—the WhatsApp Business API.
+Aside from having an account with the CRM of your choice, another prerequisite to WhatsApp CRM integration is—you guessed it—the WhatsApp Business API.

 Obtaining access to the WhatsApp Business API requires applying to WhatsApp themselves for an API account and then getting approved.

-WATI is an official and verified WhatsApp BSP and our goal is to help you take your business to the next level.
-That said, we do not charge for setting up an account or getting approval for access to the WhatsApp API.
+WATI is an official and verified WhatsApp BSP, and our goal is to help you take your business to the next level.
+That said, we do not charge for setting up an account or getting approval to access the WhatsApp API.